vtantia/Java-Compiler/README.md

 ```

 # Tests
+This test file should be used for lexer:
+* LexerTest.java

-These tests should be used:
+These test files should be used for parser:
 * BinaryConverter.java
 * Factorial.java
 * ObjectVarsAsParameters.java